tact/Canopy/Targets/Canopy/Sources/Canopy.docc/Three methods of retrieving records from CloudKit.md

 The previous two methods were kind of similar: retrieve some records from the current state of the database according to a specific input (query or record names).
 Changes-based retrieving is an entirely different beast.
 Instead of a query, I think of it as “stream of events”, where the events are “add record”, “modify record”, “delete record” (or equivalent zone modifications if you retrieve database changes).
 This method lets you get a playback of these events over a longer or shorter period of time.

-The two API-s for this are [CK fetch database changes operation](https://developer.apple.com/documentation/cloudkit/ckfetchdatabasechangesoperation) and its cousin [CK fetch record zone changes operation](https://developer.apple.com/documentation/cloudkit/ckfetchrecordzonechangesoperation).
+The two APIs for this are [CK fetch database changes operation](https://developer.apple.com/documentation/cloudkit/ckfetchdatabasechangesoperation) and its cousin [CK fetch record zone changes operation](https://developer.apple.com/documentation/cloudkit/ckfetchrecordzonechangesoperation).
 (For brevity, the text below will refer to them below as CKFDCO and CKFRZCO.
 See-Kay-Fedco and See-Kay-Ferzco.
 Just rolling off your tongue.)

-The corresponding Canopy API-s are ``CKDatabaseAPIType/fetchDatabaseChanges(qualityOfService:)`` and ``CKDatabaseAPIType/fetchZoneChanges(recordZoneIDs:fetchMethod:qualityOfService:)``.
+The corresponding Canopy APIs are ``CKDatabaseAPIType/fetchDatabaseChanges(qualityOfService:)`` and ``CKDatabaseAPIType/fetchZoneChanges(recordZoneIDs:fetchMethod:qualityOfService:)``.

-On the reference page of CKFDCO, Apple has one of the most useful bits of CloudKit documentation, hidden in the obscurity of documenting one specific operation, that describes the pattern for using these API-s together to most efficiently fetch changes of your app’s data in CloudKit.
+On the reference page of CKFDCO, Apple has one of the most useful bits of CloudKit documentation, hidden in the obscurity of documenting one specific operation, that describes the pattern for using these APIs together to most efficiently fetch changes of your app’s data in CloudKit.

 > When your app launches for the first time, use this operation to fetch all the database’s changes.
 Cache the results on-device and use [CKDatabaseSubscription](https://developer.apple.com/documentation/cloudkit/ckdatabasesubscription) to subscribe to future changes.
 Fetch those changes on receipt of the push notifications the subscription generates.
 It’s not necessary to perform a fetch each time your app launches, or to schedule fetches at regular intervals.